 Beautiful tea sets aren’t meant to gather dust on the top shelf.
 It’s meant to be enjoyed with people you love, drinking tea they love.
 Send the memo!

 Every day is a special occasion.
-We love this iconic tea for one set with quintessential Irish symbolisms – shells, harps, and shamrocks.
-Made in Ireland.
+We love this iconic tea for one set with quintessential Irish symbolisms – shells, harps, and shamrocks and made in Ireland.

 The Celtic Knot™ Pendant

 This Celtic Knot keepsake is a class on its own.
-This pendant in particular stands out because of what it means, especially at this time of year.
+This pendant stands out because of its meaning, especially at this time of year.
 It signifies eternity, a never-ending promise of dedication to love, health, career, and life’s purpose.

 Traditional Aran Sweater

 One of the best Irish gift ideas is the classic Aran sweater!
 An Aran sweater is also known as a “Fisherman Sweater” and is noted for its use of complex stitch patterns.
-This fine garment had us at “finest merino wool” that comes from the Merino sheep.
+This delicate garment had us at “finest merino wool” from the Merino sheep.

-It’s known the world over for its exceptionally soft and fine texture, as well as its water repellent features.
-Merino wool is naturally long, so aside from its natural insulation, it makes for stronger fiber.
-A great gift for both men and women.
+It’s known the world over for its exceptionally soft and delicate texture, as well as its water-repellent features.
+Merino wool is naturally long, so aside from its natural insulation, it makes for stronger fiber—an excellent gift for both men and women.

 Irish Wool Trinity Flat Cap

 This Irish wool trinity flat cap goes well with that traditional Aran sweater!
 Handcrafted using age-old methods by the Mucros weavers, this Trinity Flat cap is made from the finest and purest wool.
-Fully lined for comfort and warmth, it adds that dapper touch on anyone!
+Fully lined for comfort and warmth, it adds that elegant touch to anyone!